Denver Works is a faith-based nonprofit that aims to down barriers low income individuals traditionally face through job preparation...

 click here to read more

 Urban Land Conservancy acquired the Tramway Nonprofit Center from the Phillips Family Trust in 2007 with support from Gary-Williams Energy Company (now Gary Community Investments).
-Located in Northeast Denver, the Tramway Nonprofit Center occupies a full city block.
+Located in Northeast Denver, the Tramway Nonprofit Center occupied a full city block until late 2017 when ULC began the demolition of the vacant warehouse (See Cole Train in ULC’s Assets) to address safety and structural issues.
 At the present time, Tramway houses more than 15 nonprofit organizations.

 Written on December 19, 2017 at 8:35 pm